travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 > Note that this feature is not available for builds that are running on [Container-based workers](/user/reference/overview/#Virtualization-environments).
 > Look into [using the `apt` plug-in](/user/installing-dependencies/#Installing-Packages-on-Container-Based-Infrastructure) instead.

-All virtual machines are snapshotted and returned to their intial state after each build.
+All virtual machines are snapshotted and returned to their initial state after each build.

 ### Using 3rd-party PPAs